Software Guide2 min read

 Conduct Vision Fear Conditioning Software Manual

-This manual provides instructions for installing, configuring, and operating the ConductVision Fear Conditioning Software, which is used to conduct fear conditioning experiments with video tracking capabilities on rodents.
-The document covers software installation, experiment setup, stimulus protocol configuration, video tracking, hardware adapter integration, data export, and troubleshooting procedures.
+This manual covers the installation, configuration, and operation of ConductVision Fear Conditioning Software, a GPU-based application used to conduct fear conditioning experiments with maze types and video tracking capabilities.
+The documentation includes instructions for software setup, experiment configuration, stimulus protocol management, hardware adapter integration, and data analysis features.

 Camera Specification

-This document specifies the technical parameters for two Conduct Vision infrared HD camera models: a Standard model with 2-megapixel resolution and 30 fps capability, and an Advanced model with 5-megapixel resolution and 60 fps capability.
-Both cameras feature CMOS sensors, multiple field-of-view options, and MJPG format output via USB interfaces.
+This document specifies the technical parameters for two Conduct Vision infrared camera models: the Standard HD IR Camera with 2-megapixel resolution and 30 fps frame rate, and the Advanced HD IR Camera with 5-megapixel resolution and 60 fps frame rate.
+Both cameras feature CMOS sensors, multiple field of view options, and MJPG format output with USB connectivity.

 Need more help?